 Taffiny Elrod 2017

-Great served with whipped cream or sugar free, vanilla ice cream.
+This pie is wonderful served warm with whipped cream or sugar free, vanilla ice cream.

 Nutrition: based on eight servings, not including crust.